-When applied properly, numerous studies have shown that dental sealants are 100 percent effective in protecting teeth from cavities.
+When applied properly, numerous studies have shown that sealants are 100 percent effective in protecting teeth from cavities.
 If the sealant stays intact, food and the bacteria that cause cavities cannot reach the tooth surface.

-Protection is reduced when the dental sealant is broken or compromised in some way; however, studies on dental sealants and tooth decay show that teeth that have lost their sealants are no more susceptible to cavities than teeth that were never sealed.
+Protection is reduced when the dental sealant is broken or compromised in some way; however, studies on sealants and tooth decay show that teeth that have lost their sealants are no more susceptible to cavities than teeth that were never sealed.

 Although brushing and flossing removes most of the food particles and plaque from the surfaces of the teeth that are smooth, they are not always effective with the nooks and valleys in the back teeth, or molars, where cavities are common.
 The dental sealants procedure is quite simple and will protect teeth from cavities by sealing the surfaces against both food and plaque.

 Who Should Get Sealants?

 Tooth decay can begin very early in life but can also occur in people of all ages.
 Here at Country Dental, we do recommend dental sealants for adults but mostly they should be applied to both children’s and teenager’s molars and premolars to protect them.

 Children can also get them on their new permanent teeth, so they can protect the teeth through those years between 6 and 14, when children are most at risk for getting their first cavities.
-This way they will receive the most benefits from dental sealants.
+This way they will receive the most benefits from sealants.

 Research shows that 95 percent of the population will experience tooth decay at some time in their life, so sealants can actually be beneficial to almost everyone.
 Even baby teeth can be good candidates for sealants as they also have deep grooves and depressions.